pyvista/pyvista/CONTRIBUTING.rst

        git tag v$(python -c "import pyvista as pv; print(pv.__version__)")

-8. Please check again that the tag has been created correctly and push the tag.
+8. Please check again that the tag has been created correctly and push the branch and tag.

     .. code:: bash

+       git push origin HEAD
        git push origin --tags

 9. Create a list of all changes for the release.
 It is often helpful to